Permanent Community Correction Officer 1

 Non-Permanent Community Corrections Officer 1

-The Washington State Department of Corrections is seeking a highly motivated and qualified individual for the position of Non-Permanent Community Corrections Officer 1 at the Longview Field Office.
-This Non Permanent position is expected to last 4 months.
+The Washington State Department of Corrections is seeking two (2) highly motivated and qualified individuals for the positions of Non-Permanent Community Corrections Officer 1, expected to last up to twelve (12) months, and a Permanent Community Corrections Officer 1 at the Longview Field Office.

 Whether the work is inside a prison, in community corrections, or in an administrative office, the Washington State Department of Corrections professional staff experience a high degree of personal satisfaction knowing they are creating environments in which all offenders can learn to make choices that contribute to a safer society.